 How’s that for an incentive to get your lymph moving?

-Some ways you can support the lymphatic portion of your drainage funnel are:
+Here's some ways you can support the lymphatic portion of your drainage funnel:

 Herbs: Certain herbs support lymphatic flow or promote lymphatic system function in other ways.
-Examples of herbs used to support your lymphatic system are burdock root and astragalus.
+Examples of herbs used to support your lymphatic system are astragalus and burdock root.
 (55, 56)